Siphon880gh/rapid-tools-suite/readme.md

 Note: You can't name a variable enum because that's a reserved word.
 But you can name it enums.
 Although the word is reserved, Javascript still doesn't have enum types.

-**D. Controllers as external scripts: onloader**
+**C. Controllers as external scripts: onloader**
 ```
 <div data-onloader="demo_onloader.js"></div>
 ```
-Must use _ori instead of $(this) to refer to same element in that script file:
+You can refer to the element using $(ori).
+This is because of onloader using ajax replacing $(this) with the jqXHR.
+Functions can also refer to $(ori).
 ```
-_ori.parent().css("background-color", "green");
+$(ori).css("background-color", "green");
 ```

 **D. Controllers as inline scripts: onload**
 ```
-<div data-onload="alert('this div is loaded and its text is' + _ori.text());"></div>
+<div data-onload="alert('this div is loaded and its text is' + $(ori).text());"></div>
 ```

-Again, use _ori to refer to same element.
-When writing inline controller, make sure to end statements with a semicolon like you would in an external script.
+Again use $(ori) because these inline codes are actually pushed into a script block and then ran in order to support dependencies (onload-a, onload-b, onload-c, onload-d) but because $(this) is immutable I have to use another variable.
+Functions can also refer to $(ori).
+Make sure your javascript ends with semi-colon.
+You can have the inline code just be a function call and in this way you can have a handler take care of the controller code.

 **Misc.
-Controllers for clicking events: onclicker and onclick** For onclicks, you can use the attribute onclick that's available on most browsers.
-You can also refer to a script file with:
+Controllers for clicking events: onclicker and onclick**
 ```
 <div data-onclicker="demo_onclicker.js"></div>
 ```

-For onclick and onclicker, you may use either $(this) or _ori .
-In contrast, the restriction on onload / onloader was to allow functions inside an element to reference another element that called it.
+For onclick and onclicker, you may use either $(this) or $(ori) (if you want to keep consistent).
+Also working, data-onclick (if you want to be consistent).

-You can use data-onclick in place of onclick if you want to be consistent with using data- for the controllers:
 ```
 <div data-onclick="alert('clicked!');"></div>
 ```